dylan-lang/lsp-dylan/README.md

    Obviously you may modify your Emacs init file instead, if you prefer.

 4. Open a Dylan source file and type `M-x lsp` to start the client.
-The client starts the LSP server (the `lsp-dylan` executable) and connects to it.
-You must either `(setq dylan-lsp-exe-pathname "/absolute/path/to/lsp-dylan")` in your Emacs init file or make sure that the `lsp-dylan` binary is on your `PATH`.
+The client starts the LSP server (the `dylan-lsp-server` executable) and connects to it.
+You must either `(setq dylan-lsp-exe-pathname "/absolute/path/to/dylan-lsp-server")` in your Emacs init file or make sure that the `dylan-lsp-server` binary is on your `PATH`.

 ## VS Code Usage (1.45.0 on macOS)